How to Empower Your SEO with XML Sitemaps

 Best practice #4: Add recently updated URLs to feeds

 We recommend that all RSS/Atom feeds contain the latest additions of URLs or any recently updated URLs.
-That’s because, in addition to an XML sitemap, you can submit those feeds’ URLs as a sitemap to Google, which can help you increase the likelihood your links will get indexed and rank.
+That’s because, in addition to an XML sitemap, you can (opens in a new tab) as a sitemap to Google, which can help you increase the likelihood your links will get indexed and rank.

-Google accepts RSS 2.0 and Atom 1.0 feeds and recommends using both RSS/Atom feeds and XML sitemaps to help the search engine understand the pages of your website to index.
+Google accepts RSS 2.0 and Atom 1.0 feeds and (opens in a new tab) and XML sitemaps to help the search engine understand the pages of your website to index.
 To provide Google information on your site’s video content, you can use a media RSS (mRSS) feed.

 Best practice #5: Use sitemap data to improve your website